Different Dreams

-The series celebrates the 100th anniversary of the March 1st Movement which led to the formation of the Provisional Government of the Republic of Korea in 1919.
+The series celebrates the 100th anniversary of the March First Movement which led to the formation of the Provisional Government of the Republic of Korea in 1919.

 Synopsis

-The story takes place in Gyeongseong (South Korea) and Shanghai (China) during the Japanese colonial rule of Korea.
+The story takes place in Gyeongseong (Seoul, Korea) and Shanghai (China) during the Japanese colonial rule of Korea.
 Lee Young-jin is a Korean surgeon who was raised by a Japanese family.
 She becomes a spy for the Korean government.